-See Pass-through Funding Tools and Resources on the CCIIO website5 for specific estimates by state for 2021.
+See Pass-through Funding Tools and Resources on the CCIIO website4 for specific estimates by state for 2022.

 As noted above, by statute a state waiver may not increase the federal deficit.
 Therefore, if a waiver is expected to result in reductions in federal revenue or increases in federal costs aside from the PTC changes, we subtract the net deficit increase attributable to these other factors from the PTC savings.
 This ensures that the waiver is projected to be deficit neutral overall.
-For 2021,
+For 2022, the only adjustment needed was to reflect any reduction in the federally-facilitated exchange user fee resulting from the waiver, net of any increased Patient-Centered Outcomes Research Institute (PCORI) fee revenue.
+The user fee revenue reduction was calculated by CMS, and the PCORI fee revenue was calculated by OTA.